Big Dog Ranch Rescue hopes to help veterans with PTSD with new service dog training program

-LOXAHATCHEE GROVES, Fla. — Big Dog Ranch Rescue is opening a 4000 sq ft. state of the art facility to help veterans returning home with post traumatic stress disorder.
+LOXAHATCHEE GROVES, Fla. — Big Dog Ranch Rescue is opening a 4,000-square-foot state of the art facility to help veterans returning home with post traumatic stress disorder.

 The goal is to provide service dogs to men and women in uniform free of charge.